HsinChang/CNL-tree-ranking/reading_notes.md

 <http://yago-knowledge.org/resource/Adrien_Taquet>	<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>	<http://schema.org/Person>	.
 <http://yago-knowledge.org/resource/Adrien_Taquet>	<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>	<http://schema.org/Thing>	.
 ```
+And one of the
-Considering put HAVTP and YAGO4 in the same graph,
+Considering put HAVTP and YAGO4 in the same graph, I am considering for each declaration in HAVTP, we extract some information that correspond to entities in YAGO, make triples out of them and put them in the `exp_file`.

 ### problems loading YAGO4 with `rdflib`

 #### `.` right in the third column instead of being the fourth one